Articles / Comparisonsupdated for DaVinci Resolve 21.0 (June 2026)

 Frequently asked questions

-Yes, two of them.
+- Yes, two of them.
 Blackmagic Design's own training program includes six free downloadable training books with lesson files, plus free online certification exams.
-Casey Faris also publishes free DaVinci Resolve tutorials on YouTube to an audience of more than 250,000 subscribers.
+Casey Faris also publishes free DaVinci Resolve tutorials on YouTube to an audience approaching 600,000 subscribers, and runs a free beginner community with an intro course.
 Neither costs a cent, and both cover real ground.

-Udemy's DaVinci Resolve Mastery bootcamp runs about 11 hours.
+- Udemy's DaVinci Resolve Mastery bootcamp now lists about 16 hours of video after its June 2026 update.
 MZed's certified color correction course runs 7 hours and 19 minutes across 10 modules.
 Blackmagic's own free training and Warren Eagles' Megapack are self-paced.
 Whatever the listed runtime, plan on roughly double it if you follow along in Resolve instead of just watching.

 Sources